-The user manual is also available for download or for immediate display on the Internet.
+All user manuals are also available for download or for immediate display on the Internet.

-2.3 Service Manual
+2.3 Service manual

 Describes the performance test for checking the rated specifications, module replacement and repair, firmware update, troubleshooting and fault elimination, and contains mechanical drawings and spare part lists.